OpenDlign: Enhancing Open-World 3D Learning with Depth-Aligned Images

 Chair Animation

 Overview of OpenDlign.
 In (a), OpenDlign converts point clouds into multi-view depth maps using a contour-aware projection, which then helps generate depth-aligned RGB images with diverse textures, geometrically and semantically aligned with the maps.
 A transformer block, residually connected to the CLIP image encoder, is fine-tuned to align depth maps with depth-aligned images for robust 3D representation.
-For zero-shot classification (b), OpenDlign aggregates multi-view logits from both pre-trained and fine-tuned encoders for label prediction and for few-shot classification (c), it employs a logistic regressor trained on multi-view features from the encoders.
+For zero-shot classification (b), OpenDlign aggregates multi-view logits from both pre-trained and fine-tuned encoders for label prediction.
+For few-shot classification (c), it employs a logistic regressor trained on multi-view features from the encoders.

 Zero-Shot 3D Classifictaion